afshinator/OdinRailsStudyGroup/week5-transcript.md

 - Luckily basic routing is pretty... basic!
 For me, I have to go over the syntax and the details over-and-over for it to get natural.
-Until then, this is yet another one of those things where I'll be looking up and copying and pasting code.
+Until then, this is yet another one of those things where I'll be looking up and copying and pasting code for a while.

+- Also last week we looked at the RailsGuides' Getting Started App's routes file.

 Let's take a look at routing in the context of the oh-so-prevalent [Devise authentication gem](https://github.com/plataformatec/devise).
 Then we'll parse the routes file from the Odin project.